 5. Think Ahead – before choosing the retreat that’s right for you, visualise what you want to achieve from it.
 How will you be feeling when you sign out of your weekend away?
 Will you be holding hands looking forward to going home together?
 Will you be feeling connected, having enjoyed a beautiful balanced weekend away, sharing thoughts and feelings and yet taking time out for yourself?
 Will you be feeling committed to your partner and clear on the work you each have to do to in your relationship?
 Will you have had the chance to be honest with your partner in a safe, nurturing environment and are you ready to march forward together, taking on your unique personalities and challenges and working to forge a happy future together, owning your differences yet feeling committed to the one you love?
 Setting your objectives can help steer you and your partner towards a successful outcome, giving you a fresh new start and, with the support of your therapist, giving you the strength and skill-set to achieve a happy, loving and fulfilling future together.

-Please visit full details about the Couple's Retreat I am presenting 24 - 26 May 2019 at a Boutique Rural Outer-Sydney Location in The Hawkesbury.
+Please visit full details about the Couple's Retreat I am presenting in September and November 2019 at a Boutique Rural Outer-Sydney Location in The Hawkesbury.